Museums in Athens: A Local’s Guide to the Best Athens Museums

 The Benizelos Mansion operates on limited opening hours.
 Operating times frequently change.

-You can find out the latest information, or contact the museum via their website.
+You can find out the latest information, or contact the museum via its website.
 Admission is based on providing a donation.
 All money raised goes to charity.

 Goulandris National History Museum